rhamenator/ai-scraping-defense/docs/operations_playbooks.md

 * Expand synthetic monitoring to cover all public endpoints.
 * Track error budgets derived from the SLO table and integrate with the product roadmap.

+## Standardization

+*   **Automated Standard Enforcement**: Implement automated checks to ensure all operational procedures adhere to predefined standards.
+*   **Best Practice Adoption**: Regularly review and adopt industry best practices for operational efficiency and reliability.
+*   **Consistency Monitoring**: Monitor operational processes to ensure consistency across all environments.
+*   **Standardization Metrics**: Track metrics related to standardization to measure compliance and identify areas for improvement.
+*   **Standardization Culture Development**: Foster a culture that values standardization and continuous improvement in operational practices.